-- Wider than a 107-millimeter waist.
+- Wider than a 105-millimeter waist.

 - Has a substantial amount of tip rocker.

-Before we discuss how to choose powder skis, we have to talk about safety.
+But, before we discuss how to choose powder skis, we have to talk about safety.
 Powder skis give us a special power to access terrain that we wouldn't otherwise.
 It just so happens that this terrain is often the most dangerous.
 Whether this terrain is resort-accessed “side country,” backcountry terrain, or the gnarliest run at your local ski area, there are many hazards.
 Make sure you have the proper equipment, experience, and formal education.
 Never ski alone, and always be extra careful when skiing terrain that is new to you.